processone/docs.ejabberd.im/content/get-started/index.md

 intimidate you. ejabberd is equally suitable for small instances.

 ejabberd has been designed from the ground-up, since 2002 for robust, enterprise deployment.
-The goal has always been to shot for the moon and that what made it a long-lasting success.
+The goal has always been to shoot for the moon and this is what made it a long-lasting success.

-ejabberd is specifically designed for enterprise purposes: it is fault-tolerant can utilise the resources of multiple clustered machines, and easily scale when more capacity is required (by just adding a box/VM).
+ejabberd is specifically designed for enterprise purposes: it is fault-tolerant, can utilise the resources of multiple clustered machines, and can easily scale when more capacity is required (by just adding a box/VM).

-Designed at a moment where clients were mostly for desktop and when was supported only by a kind of HTTP polling call BOSH (), the project managed to adapt to the recent changes, introducing Websockets support, Bosh improvements and a solid mobile stack.
+Designed at a moment when clients were mostly desktops that only supported a kind of HTTP polling call BOSH, the project managed to adapt to recent changes by introducing support for Websockets, Bosh improvements, and a solid mobile stack.

-It was developed at a time where XMPP protocol was still known as "Jabber", but fastly adopted the protocol evolution to support the various version of the XMPP RFCs.
-It also encourages innovation and experimentation by supporting most, if not all, extensions produced by the XSF.
+It was developed at a time when XMPP was still known as "Jabber", but quickly adopted an evolution process in order to support the various versions of XMPP RFCs.
+It now encourages innovation and experimentation by supporting most, if not all, extensions produced by the XSF.

-It relies on a dynamic community all over the world.
+ejabberd relies on a dynamic community all over the world.
 To get an idea of existing contributions, you can check
 [ejabberd main repository](https://www.github.com/processone/ejabberd)
 or the repository containing a great amount of [contributed extensions](https://github.com/processone/ejabberd-contrib).

-This is possible thanks to a very modular architecture based on a core router and an extremely powerful plugin mechanism that is getting richer every day.
+This is possible thanks to a modular architecture based on a core router and an extremely powerful plugin mechanism that is getting richer every day.

-Welcome in your journey for ejabberd mastery!
+Welcome to the beginning of your journey of ejabberd mastery!

 # Options to use ejabberd